derykmakgill/website/testbtc.md

 ---

+## ~ November 1997

+Wei Dai published his [b-money](http://www.weidai.com/bmoney.txt) paper that would later be cited in the Bitcoin whitepaper.

+---

 ## May 1999

 Nick Szabo publishes [*Micropayments and Mental Transaction Costs.*](https://nakamotoinstitute.org/static/docs/micropayments-and-mental-transaction-costs.pdf) The paper argues against the viability of online micropayments and suggests security is a more important investment than reducing network resource usage to enable cheaper transactions.